ifis-tu-bs/SQL-Alchemist-Teamprojekt/README.md

 ## Code Example

 Main function: Create a task - check, validate and parse the given xml-file and create a new taskinstance with an associated db.
-Furthermore the user can now mange the task with the given functions from class "Task":
+Furthermore the user can now manage the task with the given functions from class "Task":

 Task test = new Task("alchemy-task", "alchemy-task");
 test.startTask();